-- Will usually recognise familiar people and may have strong relationships with key people in their lives
+- Will usually recognise familiar people and may have strong relationships with key people in their life

-- Is likely to have little or no speech and will rely on gestures, facial expression and body language to communicate needs or feelings.
+- Is likely to have little or no speech, and will rely on gestures, facial expression and body language to communicate needs or feelings.
 Communication systems for people with this level of disability generally rely on photographs or objects to support understanding.
-For example, a cup or a photograph of a cup may be used with the spoken question: ‘Would you like a drink?’
+For example, you might use a cup or a photograph of a cup with the spoken question: ‘Would you like a drink?’